A recurrent consultation at LactApp refers to the compatibility of tattoos and piercings with breastfeeding.

 In relation to the tattoos that you want to do in the area of the breast, areola or nipple, it will be better to wait to finish breastfeeding to perform them because there is a risk that toxic elements from the ink can pass into the milk.

-And what is not recommended during lactation is to eliminate the tattoo, because here it is possible that the ink reaches the milk, to be degraded by the laser.
+What is not recommended during the breastfeeding period is to eliminate the tattoo because here it is possible that the ink reaches the breastmilk when it is degraded by the laser.

 You can find more information about all things breastfeeding in our free app, LactApp for iPhone or Android.
 In the contact section of the app, you can find an in-app consultation channel, where our experts will answer your questions.